 Nuby No Spill Sippy Cup: Cut the inside of the sippy spout to allow for faster flow.
 The child simply bites on the sippy spout and the drink flows through.
 These are great because they work for cleft-affected children (no sucking) but they are terribly messy and do wear out quickly.

 Nuby No Spill Sports Sipper: Cut the inside of the sippy spout to allow for faster flow.
 Again – the child bites on the spout and drink flows through.
 They are messy, but a bit less than the Nuby No-Spills.
-We use these regularly now but need to replace them every few months.
+We used these regularly for awhile but needed to replace them every few months.

 Avent Magic Trainer: With the stopper removed.

 Avent Natural Drinking Cup: No alterations needed – these are made to foster drinking out of regular cups.
 I just love this idea and so does Sunshine – this cup is a hit and we’ve been using it for over 2 years!
 When the child’s top lip touches the center part of the cup, it pushes down and the drink is allowed to flow through the top.
 Don’t let the negative comments on Amazon fool you, this is genius!

 NUK Gerber Graduates Spout Learning Cup: Take the stopper out, the drink flows through the spout.
 These are great for palate repair because there is no long spout to potentially poke a hole through a newly-repaired palate.
 Many surgeons require that children are drinking out of a regular cup or using a spoutless sippy for palate surgery, so these are perfect cups for that.
 (Update: It doesn’t appear that Amazon is offering the same product as originally posted, but they have a few similar options.)